odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/jim-corbett-country/_index.md

           for many years and wrote ‘The Man Eaters of Kumaon’.
 Extending over 520 sq. km., the sanctuary is endowed with breathtaking natural beauty and an abundance of wildlife including tigers and elephants.
 The birdlife is especially impressive, with over 500 species.
 The best thing to do today is to explore the flora and fauna around the hotel in easy walks with the resident naturalists.
       - type: hotel
         url: >-
           /destinations/india/states/uttarakhand/cities/corbett/hotels/jims-jungle-retreat/
+        title: Jim's Jungle Retreat
         content: >-
           A comfortable wildlife lodge, in which you can spend hours by the pool, at the jungle-inspired chemical-free spa or on your private